roopchand3721/MBSE-Project/README.md

 # MBSE-Project
-file reltead t software component and corresponding inputs
+file reltead to software component and corresponding inputs